Pivotal tests for relevant differences in the second order dynamics of functional time series: Finite sample properties

-In the first setting, we generate a sequence $\{X_t\}^T_{t=1}$ of independent Brownian bridges with variance upscaled by a factor $2\pi$.
-It can be shown that the eigenvalues and eigenfunctions of the spectral density operator $2\pi \F^{(\omega)}_X$ are respectively given by $\lamx{\omega}{k} = 1/(\pi k)^2$and $\phi^{\omega}_{X,k}(\tau) = \sqrt{2} \sin (\pi k \tau), \tau \in [0,1], k =1, 2, 3,\ldots$, for all $\omega \in \rnum$.
-The number of basis functions is chosen to be $d=21$, which captures more than 95 percent of variation. \begin{itemize} \item {\bf Scenario 1: shift in the eigenfunctions}.
-We generate processes $\{Y_{t}\}^T_{t=1}$ from independent Brownian bridges, with the variance again upscaled with a factor $2\pi$.
-However, here the first eigenfunction is shifted to $ \sqrt{2} \sin (\pi k (\tau+\iota))$ with $\iota$ varying between 0 and 0.15.
-This leads to a change in various eigenfunctions of the spectral density operator and hence to a change in the operator itself.
-The empirical rejection probabilities corresponding to a true shift $\iota=0.05$ are depicted in \autoref{fig:scenario1} for the relevant hypotheses on the spectral density operators (\autoref{thm:leveltestZF}) and on the first and second eigenprojectors (\autoref{thm:leveltestZPi}).
-This particular shift corresponds to respective relevant hypotheses with $\Delta \approx 0.00047 $ (left), $\Delta_{\Pi,1}\approx 0.0474$ (middle) and $\Delta_{\Pi,2}\approx 0.040$ (right).
+{\bf Setting A: Brownian bridges.} In the first setting, we generate a sequence $\{X_t\}^T_{t=1}$ of independent Brownian bridges with variance multiplied by a factor $2\pi$.
+Using the closed-form expression of the Karhunen-Lo{\`e}ve (KL) expansion of a Brownian Bridge \citep[see e.g.,][]{DeMa03}, it can be shown that the eigenvalues and eigenfunctions of the spectral density operator $\F^{(\omega)}_X$ are then respectively given by $\lamx{\omega}{k} = 1/(\pi k)^2$ and $\phi^{(\omega)}_{X,k}(\tau) = \sqrt{2} \sin (\pi k \tau)$, $\tau \in [0,1]$, $k \in \mathbb{N}$, for all $\omega \in \rnum$.
+The number of basis functions is chosen to be $d=21$, which captures more than 95 percent of variation.
+We report the results for $[a,b]=[0,\pi]$. \begin{itemize}[leftmargin=*] \item {\bf Scenario 1: shift in the eigenfunctions}.
+We generate the alternative processes $\{Y_{t}\}^T_{t=1}$ similar to $\{X_t\}^T_{t=1}$, i.e., as sequences of independent Brownian bridges with variance multiplied by a factor $2\pi$.
+However, we shift the first eigenfunction in the KL expansion of the $\{Y_{t}\}^T_{t=1}$ to $ \sqrt{2} \sin (\pi k (\tau+\iota))$ with $\iota$ varying between 0 and 0.15.
+The corresponding shifts cause a change in various eigenfunctions of the spectral density operator.
+In \autoref{fig:scenario1}(a), we provide the ERP corresponding to a true value $\iota=0.05$ of the test for the hypothesis of no relevant differences between the spectral density operators \eqref{testOp}, while \autoref{fig:scenario1}(b)--(c) depict the ERP of the test corresponding to the hypothesis of no relevant differences between the eigenprojectors (\eqref{hol30}) for $k=1,2$, respectively.
+This particular shift induces corresponding threshold values $\Delta \approx 0.00047$, $\Delta_{\Pi,1}\approx 0.0474$ and $\Delta_{\Pi,2}\approx 0.040$, respectively.
 The behavior visible in the three plots clearly corroborates with the theoretical findings stated in \autoref{thm:leveltestZF} and \autoref{thm:leveltestZPi}, respectively.
-For shifts belonging to the interior of the null hypothesis, i.e., $\iota<0.05$, we observe that the empirical rejection probabilities are below the nominal level and are getting closer to zero as the shift gets close to zero.
-For those values that belong to the interior of the alternative, i.e, $\iota >0.05$, we observe empirical rejection probability strictly larger than the nominal level and which increase to 1 as the size of the shift increases.
+For values of the shift belonging to the interior of the null hypothesis, i.e., $\iota<0.05$, we observe that the ERP are below the nominal level and are getting closer to zero as the value of $\iota$ gets close to zero.
+For those values that belong to the interior of the alternative, i.e., $\iota >0.05$, we observe ERP strictly larger than the nominal level and which increase to 1 as the size of the shift increases.
 At the boundary of the null hypothesis, i.e., where $\iota=0.05$, the test is close to the nominal level of $\alpha=0.05$.
-One moreover finds that this behavior improves as the sample size $T$ increases.
+As expected, one observes that estimation precision improves as the sample size $T$ increases.